radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 There are no known use-cases for using a PSK as a shared secret, or vice-versa.

 Implementations MUST reject configuration attempts that try to use the same value for PSK and shared secret.
-To prevent administrative errors, implementations SHOULD NOT provide user interfaces which allow both PSKs and shared secrets to be entered at the same time.
+To prevent administrative errors, implementations MUST NOT NOT provide user interfaces which allow both PSKs and shared secrets to be entered at the same time.
 There is too much of a temptation for administrators to enter the same value in both fields, which would violate the limitations given above.
 Implementations MUST NOT use a "shared secret" field as a way for administrators to enter PSKs.
 The PSK entry fields MUST be labeled as being related to PSKs, and not to shared secrets.

 ## PSK Identities

 {{RFC4279, Section 5.1}} requires that PSK identities be encoded in UTF-8 format.
 However, {{RFC8446, Section 4.2.11}} describes the "Pre-Shared Key Extension" and defines the ticket as an opaque string: "opaque identity<1..2^16-1>;".
 This PSK is then used in {{RFC8446, Section 4.6.1}} for resumption.

 These definitions appear to be in conflict.
 This conflict is addressed in {{RFC9257, Section 6.1.1}}, which discusses requirements for encoding and comparison of PSK identities.
-It is RECOMMENDED that systems follow the directions of {{RFC9257, Section 6.1.1}} when using PSK Identities for RADIUS/TLS.
+Systems MUST follow the directions of {{RFC9257, Section 6.1.1}} when using or comparing PSK Identities for RADIUS/TLS.  mplementations MUST follow the recommendations of {{RFC8265}} for handling PSK Identity strings.

 In general, implementers should allow for external PSK identities to follow {{RFC4279}} and be UTF-8, while PSK identities provisioned as part of resumption are automatically provisioned, and therefore follow {{RFC8446}}.